-You need to be able to maintain open and accurate communication channels with all levels of a project, including project members and stakeholders starting from the bottom, all the way to the top.
-Communicating insufficient and unclear information can lead to faulty assumptions and poor quality of work, while overloading a stakeholder with information can lead to them shutting you off from any more.
+You need to be able to maintain open and accurate communication channels with all levels of a project, including project members and stakeholders—starting from the bottom all the way to the top.
+Communicating insufficient or unclear information can lead to faulty assumptions and poor quality of work while overloading a stakeholder with information can lead to them shutting you off.

 Communication that is interactive and relies on either nonverbal, verbal, written, contextual, or subjective components, to convey a message and to rely on the same to attain feedback is effective communication.

 Now, let's get started with the topic "Project Management: Interactive Vs. Push Vs. Pull Communication"

 The PMBOK® Guide identifies 3 types of communication:

 2. Push Communication

 3. Pull Communication

 Interactive Communication is a fairly self-explanatory term.
 As the name suggests, it is a multidirectional form of communication.
 When you require an immediate response, and when the information you are communicating is sensitive with the possibility of being misinterpreted, you turn to interactive communication.
 It involves one or more people exchanging thoughts and ideas, where participants respond in real-time.

 Project managers prefer in-person interactive communication.
 When communication is performed over media, like video conferences, phones, meetings, etc., a project manager may not be able to pick up on facial expressions and body language of the stakeholders.